 The M1 in South Yorkshire is an important route for regional and international traffic.
 The section between junction 32 (M18) and junction 35 (A616) carries more than 110,000 vehicles each day and suffers from congestion and delay at peak times.

 The estimated cost of this scheme is in the range of £100.2 million to £142.1 million (this includes the completed M1 junctions 32 to 35a concrete barrier and drainage renewal works).

 Using our knowledge of operating the M42 and M6 smart motorway schemes we have developed the smart motorway concept.
 These developments include permanently converting the hard should to a running lane and developing the design so that schemes will have:

-- Comprehensive CCTV cameras – although there will no longer be the need for the dedicated cameras and operating systems required for opening and closing the hard shoulder.
+- comprehensive CCTV cameras; there will no longer be the need for the dedicated cameras and operating systems required for opening and closing the hard shoulder

 A number of cameras, information signs and signals on gantries will be installed as part of the improvement scheme.
 Signs and signals will still be used to inform drivers of conditions on the network and when variable speed limits are in place.

 This project will relieve congestion and smooth the flow of the traffic, improving safety and journey times.
 These benefits will also support economic development in the region.